 Model Pharmacy No. Area

-Essential: 01 80 Sq.
+Essential: Running Model Community Pharmacy 01 80 Sq.
 Mts.

-Running Model Community (Including 10 Sq. mt. for Drug

-Pharmacy Information Centre & 10 Sq.

-mt. for Patient Counselling)
+(Including 10 Sq. mt. for Drug Information Centre & 10 Sq. mt. for Patient Counselling)

-Desirable:
+Desirable :

 Drug Model Store

-Note: Wherever animal experimentations are prescribed in the curriculum, the required knowledge and skill should be imparted by using computer assisted modules.
+NOTE: Wherever animal experimentations are prescribed in the curriculum, the required knowledge and skill should be imparted by using computer assisted modules.
+Animal hold area shall be as per the Committee for the Purpose of Control and Supervision of Experiments on Animals (CPCSEA) guidelines.